Norma K. Hemming Award 2016

-The following works have been shortlisted by the judges for the 2015 Norma K Hemming Award for race, gender, sexuality, class and disability in speculative fiction sponsored by the Australian Science Fiction Foundation.
+The Jurors have released their short list for the 2016 Norma K Hemming Award for race, gender, sexuality, class and disability in Australian speculative fiction:

 The Short List, in alphabetical order, is:

-The award will be presented to the winner at Swancon 40, the 54th Australian Science Fiction Convention, in Perth, on Sunday evening 5th April 2015.
+The award will be presented to the winner at Contact2016, the 55th Australian National Science Fiction Convention, in Brisbane, Queensland, on 27th March 2016.

 |For further information, please contact ASFF awards administrator Bill Wright:|